ros2/design/articles/intraprocess_communication.md

 These results show that if there is at least one node in a different process, with the current implementation it is better to keep intra-process communication disabled.
-The proposed implementation does not require the ROS2 middleware when publishing intra-process.
+The proposed implementation does not require the ROS 2 middleware when publishing intra-process.
 This allows to easily remove the connections between nodes in the same process when it is required to publish also inter process, potentially resulting in a very small overhead with respect to the only intra-process case.